s2e-lab/seneca/paper-scripts/scripts/README.md

   Call graph tool struggles with native code etc.
 - `run_rq1.sh`: it computes the dynamic call graphs for each test case and then compute the metrics.
 - `run_rq2.sh`: it computes the precision for our approach and saves the CSV results on the rq2 folder.
+- `run_tools.sh`: it runs Salsa and Seneca to compute the static call graphs for the benchmarking programs.
+It also uses the custom JVMTI agent to instrument the benchmark programs to compute dynamic call graphs.

 ##  Configuration Files